-An office manager is responsible for the smooth operation of a company’s day-to-day business.
-Office managers wear many hats.
-He or she may open the office and handle the daily administrative staffing requirements.
-Additionally, the office manager may make the bank deposits, sign company checks, handle payroll, order supplies, hire and manage staff, and interact with customers, vendors and suppliers.
+An office manager is responsible for the smooth functioning of a company’s day-to-day business operations.
+Also known as a business office manager or administrative services manager, office managers wear many hats.
+They may handle daily administrative staffing requirements, make bank deposits, sign company checks, handle payroll, order supplies, hire and manage staff, and interact with customers, vendors and suppliers.

 According to the U.S. Bureau of Labor Statistics (BLS), employment for office managers is expected to increase 12% between 2012 and 2022, which is slightly higher than the average growth for all occupations.
 Applicants with team-building and leadership abilities, effective communication skills and proficiency in the latest technologies should have stronger employment prospects.

 An office manager is typically responsible for managing the office budget as well as the ordering and maintenance of business supplies and equipment.
 These professionals may also assign departmental resources to projects and assist with scheduling for company executives.

 Office managers are often the go-to person for questions concerning a company’s daily activities.
 In some companies, the office manager may take on additional duties such as conducting employee orientation and training, and coordinating contracts.